alisastoten/doitwell/README.md

 # doitwell

-A page for a comapny
+A page for a company